IonImpulse/IonImpulse/README.md

 - 📚 [5scheduler.io](https://www.5scheduler.io/), my scheduling app (currently in beta) for the Claremont Colleges.
 Heavily optimized for super-fast, intelligent searching of over 2K courses.
 Supports custom courses, saving & sharing schedules in the cloud, automatic distance-between-classes calculation, mobile mode, and much more.
 Fully PWA compliant for installation and offline use.
 Built using Javascript, HTML, and CSS.

-- 📦 Makerspace Kiosk, a webapp for managing the Harvey Mudd Makerspace.
+- 📦 Makerspace Kiosk, a webapp for managing the Harvey Mudd Makerspace, where I work as a Steward.
 Allows for easy inventory searching, safety quiz validation, and tool/material check-out/check-in.
 For security reasons the repo is private.
 Built using Javascript, HTML, and CSS.

 <h3 align="center">🌉 What am I maintaining?</h3>